Tenable One Open Connector FAQ

 What happens if an asset appears in the first file but is missing from later uploads?

 The asset remains in Tenable Exposure Management for the duration set in the retention policy.
-Each time the asset is included again in a new file, the retention countdown resets.
+Each time you include the asset again in a new file, the retention countdown resets.

 How does Asset Retention work in Tenable One Open Connector?